HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 HTTP compression is a technique that allows you to encode information using fewer bits than the original representation.
 When used for delivering web content, it enables web servers to reduce the amount of data transmitted to clients.
 This increases the efficiency of the client's available bandwidth, reduces [page weight](./page-weight), and improves [web performance](./performance).

 Compression algorithms are often categorized as lossy or lossless:

 * When a lossy compression algorithm is used, the process is irreversible, and the original file cannot be restored via decompression.
 This is commonly used to compress media resources, such as image and video content where losing some data will not materially affect the resource.
 * Lossless compression is a completely reversible process, and is commonly used to compress text based resources, such as [HTML](./markup), [JavaScript](./javascript), [CSS](./css), etc.

 In this chapter, we are going to explore how text-based content is compressed on the web.
 Analysis of non-text-based content forms part of the [Media](./media) chapter.

 ## How HTTP compression works

 When a client makes an HTTP request, it often includes an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header to advertise the compression algorithms it is capable of decoding.
 The server can then select from one of the advertised encodings it supports and serve a compressed response.
 The compressed response would include a [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header so that the client is aware of which compression was used.
 Additionally, a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header is often used to indicate the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the resource being served.

-In the example below, the client advertised support for gzip, brotli, and deflate compression.
-The server decided to return a gzip compressed response containing a `text/html` document.
+In the example below, the client advertised support for Gzip, Brotli, and Deflate compression.
+The server decided to return a Gzip compressed response containing a `text/html` document.

 ```